amcmike3/EventTrackerProject/README.md

 ## Future implementations:
 - ~~Add the ability to update and delete Exercises.~~
-- create a nav bar with several options to create workouts, search for workouts, and show a limited view of workouts.
+- create a nav bar with several options to create workouts, search for workouts.
 - show a limited veiw of workouts and load more as scrolling occurs.
 - add more stylings with pretty graphics.